Here you can find my public numerical codes and some online material supporting my publications.

-Public repositories are available on github (or here for a nicer list).
+Public repositories are available on github.
 Some of the pages below contain the same information of the repositories’ README, some others instead have more results.

 From here: